-PRESENCE OF THE UNIVERSITY
+2. PRESENCE OF THE UNIVERSITY

-- 2.1 The University has two campuses at Heslington, west and east, plus in the city centre King's Manor and The Guildhall.
+- 2.1 The University has two campuses at Heslington, west and east, plus in the city centre King's Manor and The Guildhall incubator unit.
 Campus West, started in 1962, is substantially built out given its landscape dominated character.
-Campus East was permitted by a Secretary of State decision in 2007.
+Campus East was permitted by a Secretary of State decision in 2007 (plan in appendix a).
 Its 116ha site includes a central area of 65ha allocated for development, the remainder is surrounding landscape.
-This development has been hugely successful and is a seriously important addition to the local economy, (see masterplan appendix c). - 2.2 The equally successful York Science Park is located to the east of Campus West and accommodates a range of university research institutes, academic departments and independent businesses.
+The University has been hugely successful and is a seriously important part of the local economy.
+It is referred to in a significant number of places in the Emerging Local Plan in terms of its important role in the economic strategy of the City Council. - 2.2 The equally successful York Science Park is located to the east of Campus West and accommodates a range of university research institutes, academic departments and independent businesses.